 But if you’re a borrower just entering the home buying process, especially first-time home buyers who may have questions about good credit scores and what mortgage loans you can afford, getting pre-qualified is definitely worth your while.
 By getting pre-qualified, you can start house-hunting knowing how much you will likely be able to borrow.
 Furthermore, if you get pre-qualified with Quontic, you can become better acquainted with which of our flexible mortgage offerings may be the best fit for you, whether you’re low-income, self-employed, or a non-traditional income earner, or anything else.

 Quontic can help you through the entire homebuying process.
 From getting you pre-qualified, to pre-approved, to closing on your dream home.
-Find out if you pre-qualify for a Community Development Loan on our website.
+Find out if you pre-qualify for a Non-Traditional Mortgage on our website.